 The reason I changed my eating habits five years ago was for health reasons, not because I wanted to be thin.
 Losing forty-five pounds certainly was a nice side-effect, but that was not my motivation.

-I eat the power porridge above almost every morning topped with whatever fresh organic fruit I have on hand.
+I used to eat the power porridge above almost every morning topped with whatever fresh organic fruit I have on hand.
 Find the recipe here.

 When fresh organic fruits and vegetables are not as available in the winter months, I use frozen organic fruits and vegetables often.
 I especially like sauteed onion, mushrooms and garlic cooled and added to a large green salad.
 (Again, you can save extra in the fridge.)

 Now on to this next picture.